After the Island, by Katy Ames

 If it wasn’t for the heat of his breath against her temple Sadie would have thought she’d imagined it.
 The implication, the innuendo.
 Which all but disappeared as Jack casually made his way over to the men scattered throughout the bar, tossing a drink order over his shoulder to a bartender, and lowering himself into one of the club chairs as if it had been left vacant just for him.

 Sadie would have dwelt on it.
 Would have considered it odd.
-Would have fumed over how inappropriate it was.
+Would have dwelled on how inappropriate it was.
 But her phone rang, the name of her second in charge flashing across the screen.
 Another crisis that required attention.
 Not a life threatening illness.
 Or the collapse of a nation.
 But a crisis that she was paid to handle.
 Which is what Sadie headed off to do.

 Sadie didn’t know that Jack sat in his luxurious chair in the bar watching her contemplate his words.
 Watching that flush creep back up her neck and linger, before it dissipated under the demands of her job.
 That he rubbed his fingers over his palm again and again, remembering the heat that had settled beneath his skin where they had touched.
-That he had no clue what Sinclair from Acquisitions shouted across the bar, causing Todd from Finance to slam his drink down so forcefully that whisky splashed across Jack’s calf, the dark stain spreading along the expensive fabric.
-That it wasn’t until the next morning, when he picked his pants up from where he’d discarded them the night before, that Jack even noticed the heavy stain marring his favorite suit.
+That he had no clue what Sinclair from Acquisitions shouted across the bar, causing Todd from Finance to slam his drink down so hard that whisky splashed across Jack’s calf, the dark stain spreading along the expensive fabric.
+That it wasn’t until the next morning, when he picked his pants up from where he’d dropped them the night before, that Jack even noticed the heavy stain marring his favorite suit.

-Sadie was suddenly awake, jarred from her late afternoon nap by the air conditioner in her hotel room humming to life.
+Sadie was awake, jarred from her late afternoon nap by the air conditioner in her hotel room humming to life.
 Running her fingers through her matted hair, she swung her feet to the floor, shivering as they came into contact with the humid chill of the tiles.
 She hadn’t pulled the drapes completely closed before collapsing into bed, so the darkness of the sky was visible past the warm glow of her patio light.
-Twisting to catch the time on the bedside clock she was surprised to see it was only seven.
+She twisted to catch the time on the bedside clock and was surprised to see it was only seven.
 That was one of the things she couldn’t get used to about the Caribbean.
 Coming from the east coast she associated warm weather with the long days of summer.
 But on the island, winter nights began almost as early as they did at home, even if the warm air never cooled.